Alpha Software Blog

 Vibe coding is the process of building applications using natural language prompts, where AI tools generate code, workflows, and user interfaces based on user input.

-• “Create an inspection app”
+• “Create an inspection app.”

-• “Build a workflow for service tickets”
+• “Build a process for creating service tickets.”

 Why Vibe Coding Is Getting More Popular